Meet Our Staff at Hope Clinic

 Dodie is married with four children.
 She enjoys attending Seahawks games, Mariner’s games and camping with her family as well as scrap booking, music and traveling.

-Kimberley Burgess, Vision Therapist, Tacoma
+Kimberley Burgess, Certified Vision Therapist, COVT, Tacoma

 Prior to settling in the Seattle area, Kimberley lived and traveled extensively across her Canadian homeland and abroad, working creatively and therapeutically with a wide array of people.
 She has acquired a variety of degrees and certifications that range from a diploma in Fashion Design, Construction and Illustration to a degree in Personal Training.